- Number of limited-access roads

 - Bridges required

 The trumpet is the most traditional way of grade-separating a three way junction — this is your basic free-flowing way to end one road on another.
-It is the sister of the cloverleaf, as both hail from the same period of early grade separation in the 1920s, and as such are heavy on land use and light on construction work - both use only one bridge.
+It is a close sibling of the cloverleaf, as both layouts originated in the same period of early motorway design in the 1920s, and as such both are heavy on land use and light on construction work.

-- On tolled roads (such as the M6 Toll, where numerous trumpets are found) the trumpet is a cost-effective way of getting all traffic in one place for toll booths.
+- On tolled roads, provides a cost-effective way of getting all traffic in one place for toll booths.

 - Disorienting to navigate for those driving in the direction that uses the loop.

-- Expensive to build in places with high land values, and leaves a redundant patch of land within the loop.
+- Makes poor use of space, with a redundant patch of land within the loop.

 With thanks to Phil Reynolds and Simon M4Man for information on this page.